HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-KernelModeWDACConfig.md

 3. Merge the supplemental policy with the Strict Kernel-mode base policy
 4. Deploy it as a single base policy, rebootlessly.

+> [!IMPORTANT]\
-Hardware drivers are scanned with [WHQLFilePublisher](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create#table-2-windows-defender-application-control-policy---file-rule-levels) level. so they will not necessitate a policy update when they are updated.
+> Hardware drivers are scanned with [WHQLFilePublisher](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create#table-2-windows-defender-application-control-policy---file-rule-levels) level, so they will not necessitate a policy update when they are updated.

 ## Parameters